arash-shamseddini/colpal/README.md

 ## Contributors

-We welcome and recognize all contributions.
+All contributions are welcome and recognized.
+Below is the core contributors to this package.

 | Core contributor  | Github.com username            | Affiliation                 |
 |-------------------|--------------------------------|-----------------------------|